Skybus Metro: Bogies

+BEML had signed a memorandum of understanding with KRC for exclusive manufacture and supply of innovative skybus bogies, the prototype development of sky-bus for the first time in the country.

 Two standard axle "bogies" provide the drive mechanism.
 Each bogie is driven by 3-phase alternating current (AC) motor.
 A third rail provides power.
 Braking is either regenerative (returning electricity to the grid) with supplemental disc and (emergency) mechanical braking.
 Power is delivered to the vehicles using brushes or by current carrying wheels.

 Coaches

 The coaches are double walled lightweight shells with wide larger windows & are suspended below the rails.
 The air conditioned coaches have 4m-wide automatic doors.
 They offer audiovisual information to passengers.
 Each pair of coaches carries 300 passengers.
 Each coach is 9.25m long and 3.2 m wide.
 "Trains" consist of two coaches, with total length of 18.5m.

 Traverser

 The traverser automatically shifts units between tracks.
 The traverser is a modified form of transverser used in others industries for lifting & shifting objects.
 In the traverser a platform of track is hung to a bogie which consist of a motor & is also mounted on the track.
 The traverser acts like a station.
 A distance of 50m from the last station to the traverser is maintained to provide holding capacity for two units as a third unit is getting traversed in case of unforeseen delay.